Boyden Celebrates 75th Anniversary

-Pioneer of executive search celebrates 75 years of growth, resilience and excellence in client service

-NEW YORK, July 20, 2021 (GLOBE NEWSWIRE) -- Boyden, a premier leadership and talent advisory firm with more than 75 offices in over 45 countries, celebrates its 75th anniversary, strengthening core services, further expanding its footprint and providing talent management solutions to clients worldwide.
+New York, July 21, 2021 (GLOBE NEWSWIRE) -- Boyden, a premier leadership and talent advisory firm with more than 75 offices in over 45 countries, celebrates its 75th anniversary, strengthening core services, further expanding its footprint and providing talent management solutions to clients worldwide.

 “We are very proud of our longevity and the resilience shown by our partners and clients as we continue to grow our global firm,” said Trina D. Gordon, President & CEO of Boyden.
 “Boyden is truly a purpose-driven organization.
 Every partner is committed to being part of the solution to the varied and complex challenges faced by our clients and communities.
 Through our evolving strategy we provide the intelligence, resources and expertise to meet our clients’ growth aspirations”.